 If you sense that you are getting a lot of story-telling and you think some orientation and depth is needed, asking ‘what’s the real challenge here for you?’ is helps your coachee to focus.
 People find coaching helpful because they need a fresh perspective and a chance to think things through or align emotionally.
 This is where we want to focus on the person and the deeper life-questions, less on the story-telling.
 This is where we can add value as coaches.

 Often coaching is about helping a coachee in making decisions, choices and discover that they actually always have choices.
 ‘What do you want’ is helps as a question.
 There might be many logical, desirable or normal answers to a problem, yet they don’t seem right to a coachee.
 Helping them find out what they want is our contribution.
 This might not be the easiest, obvious or logical choice, but it might be the one that they would actually execute with all their heart.

 It’s not your job to solve the problem, but to facilitate.
 ‘How can I help you’ sets the roles right, and helps the coachee to formulate requests.
 They are the ones that have to fill their roles in an organization, live their life fully and achieve their goals.
 Asking this question also helps a coachee realize how the conversations have already helped, what contributed to clarity and what the next questions are.
 You can listen, empathize, role-play a situation or anything else – ask your coachee to request and take ownership.

-One important feature of strategy is focussing your attention and resources.
+One important feature of the strategy is focussing your attention and resources.
 ‘If you are saying yes to this, what will you say no to?’ encourages commitment and focus.
 It’s also about making plans realistic and feasible.
-Dreaming and visioning is essential, but is only half the story.
-At this point in a coaching conversation you want commitment and accountability to emerge.
+Dreaming and visioning is essential but is only half the story.
+At this point in a coaching conversation, you want commitment and accountability to emerge.